TomPace101/nanopore_diffusion/new_notes.md

 _FEATURE_ `simrequest.py` had a workaround for the lack of the `schema` module for checking the "conditions" attribute.
 Update this to use the schema module instead if possible.
 And, of course, the other simulator modules follow this same approach.

+_FEATURE_ request generation for a list of requests, instead of just one.
+Allow a list of requests instead of just one.
+Basically like having a for loop.
+For that, you need loop variables that can be used within the loop.
+This could potentially be done with attribute paths (now the Stored class), but only if children can find their parent.
+Right now, they can't.
+For that matter, maybe it's not just parents that need to be found.
+It could be any related request from which I might need to copy some attribute.
+So, we want a dictionary of related requests.

+Related: why specify a request_type, instead of just making the template itself be of that type?
+The answer is that the template may not have enough information to be a fully valid request on its own.
+It might need the information put into it from these other sources for that.

+Related: finding files located by other requests.
+Except that the other request is the one that needs to render the locator.

+See log 2019-08-05.md